oskarer/eslint-plugin-underscore/docs/rules/prefer-underscore-typecheck.md

-# Prefer Lodash typecheck
+# Prefer Underscore typecheck

 Getting the specific type of a variable or expression can be done with `typeof` or `instanceof`.
-However, it's often more expressive to use the Lodash equivalent function
+However, it's often more expressive to use the Underscore equivalent function

 ## Rule Details